 First you’ll need a launch monitor that is compatible with Awesome Golf.

 You can purchase the software through the official website.
-At the time of writing, the payment options are either $199.99 + $9.99/month or $349.99 one time.
-Awesome Golf has a PC, Android and iOS version and licenses are multi-platform.
+At the time of writing, the payment options are either $14.99/month, $159.99/year, or $349.99 one time.
+Awesome Golf has PC, Android and iOS versions and licenses are multi-platform.

-Because of the graphical style of the software, you don’t need such a powerful system to run it smoothly.
+Because of the graphical style of the software, you don’t need a particularly powerful system to run it smoothly.
 A 7th gen (2017+) Intel CPU should be more than enough.

 Creative Golf (formerly known as Creative Golf 3D) is an interesting golf simulator software solution developed by Slovakia-based company DATAcrea.

-It is unique from ultra-realistic softwares like E6 or TGC 2019.
+It is unique from ultra-realistic software like E6 or GSPro.
 In addition to giving you the opportunity to improve your game with course play and a variety of practice modes, it offers many entertaining, quirky mini-games that are family and kid-friendly.

 Creative Golf has great compatibility — it can be used with the SkyTrak, Uneekor, FlightScope launch monitors like the Mevo Plus, Approach R10, and even Foresight Sports launch monitors.